nand2tetris/web-ide/README.md

-# Nand 2 Tetris - Browser
+# Nand2Tetris Software Suite

-A Javascript reimplementation of nand2tetris.org.

-Project files from "The Elements of Computing Systems" by Nisan and Schocken, MIT Press.
+A Javascript reimplementation of the software suite described in www.nand2tetris.org and in "The Elements of Computing Systems" by Nisan and Schocken, MIT Press (2nd edition, 2021).
+The repo also includes the project files described in the website and in the book.

+Presently the implementation focuses on the Hardware Simulator (projects 1, 2, 3, 5).
+The CPU and the VM Emulators will be next.
+The goal is to allow students complete the projects using modern, web-based tools, without having to download code to their computers.

+Users can work with the tools via a web IDE, or via a VS Code extension.
+Both are decsribed below.

 ## User Guide

 The user guide for the web IDE is available [here](./src/pages/USER_GUIDE.md) and can also be accessed by clicking "Guide" at the top right of the [published project](https://davidsouther.github.io/nand2tetris).

 The user guide for the extension is coming.

+The parts of the user guide that describe the UI may be out of sync with the code since we keep experimenting with differtent UI's.

 ### CLI